Journey through Italy: Milan to the Amalfi Coast

 Included meal: Breakfast

-Please note: The boat ride is weather-dependent.
-In the case of inclement weather, you’ll visit the villages by train.
-In addition, the specific villages you visit may vary.
+Please note: The boat rides to Vernazza and Riomaggiore are weather-dependent; in case of inclement weather, you’ll visit them by train.
+Additionally, the specific villages you’ll visit may vary.

 Florence3 nights